productscience/constellate/docs/installation.md

 node ./importUsersAndTags.js
 ```

-Depending how many users you have to import this will take a few minutes to run, as it loops through the users in airtable, and create firebase accounts for them, and builds a datastructure for the app to search through.
+Depending how many users you have to import this will take a few minutes to run, as it loops through the users in airtable, and create firebase accounts for them, and builds a data structure for the app to search through.

 ### Running locally